kamaludu/bash4llm/extras/ui/README.md

 This is the official HTML GUI for GroqBash, designed to be:

 - fully portable
-- Bash‑only (no external dependencies beyond bash, coreutils, curl, jq)
+- Bash‑only (no dependencies beyond bash, coreutils, findutils, util-linux, gawk, curl, jq)
 - secure (atomic writes, global lock, input sanitization)
-- compatible with any CGI‑capable web server (BusyBox httpd, Lighttpd, Apache, etc.)
+- compatible with any CGI‑capable web server
+- automatically integrable with Apache via dedicated installer

 The GUI provides: